mwat56/apachelogger/README.md

 ## Purpose

+`ApacheLogger` is a `Go` middleware package that adds Apache-style logging to `Go` web servers.
+Key features include:

+- Logs HTTP requests in Apache-compatible format,
+- provides privacy protection by anonymizing IP addresses,
+- supports both access and error logging,
+- offers manual logging functions (`Log()` and `Err()`),
+- catches and recovers from panics, logging them to the error log,
+- simple integration via a `Wrap()` function that wraps your HTTP handler.

+The package is designed to be lightweight with no external dependencies, making it easy to add professional logging to any Go web application while maintaining privacy compliance.

 This package can be used to add a logfile facility to your `Go` web-server.
 The format of the generated logfile entries resembles that of the popular _Apache_ web-server (see below).